Surrealism-All/SurrealismUI/README.md

 - `SPagination` ：A component designed for navigating through pages, providing options for customization and various interactions.
 - `SCarousel`：The Carousel component is designed to display a sequence of images (or slides) that users can navigate through.
 It provides a dynamic and visually engaging way to showcase multiple images without occupying too much space on the screen.
 - `STimeLine`：The timeline component is mainly used to display the changes of data over time, and it is usually used in data visualization to visually represent time series data
+- `SNumberInput`：A numeric input component that inherits from SCard, designed for inputting numerical values within a specified range.
+It allows adjustments through increment and decrement actions.
+- `SCalendar`：A calendar component that inherits from SCard.
+It is designed to display a month view with the ability to navigate and select dates.

 ## Updates